fewwwww/blog.suningyao.com/docs/intro.md

 `2022`

-I am working as Head of Strategy for [Hyper Oracle](https://hyperoracle.io/), a Web3 zkMiddleware startup.
-I co-authored the [litepaper](https://hyperoracle.medium.com/announcing-hyper-oracle-the-ultimate-web3-zkmiddleware-ed28ee393196), helped on preseed fundraising by pitching top VCs, and helped apply for grants from Uniswap, Ethereum Foundation, and Zcash.
+I am working as Strategy Researcher for [Hyper Oracle](https://hyperoracle.io/), a Web3 zkMiddleware startup.
+I co-authored the [litepaper](https://hyperoracle.medium.com/announcing-hyper-oracle-the-ultimate-web3-zkmiddleware-ed28ee393196), helped on preseed fundraising by pitching top VCs and angels, and helped decison making.

 I worked at [Google Geo](https://mapsplatform.google.com/) (the map) at the valley as STEP Intern in Summer 2022.
 I wrote code for the infra of Maps and tool suites of Maps platform.